panglesd/slipshow/docs/frontmatter.rst

  Frontmatter
 =============

-The frontmatter allows to define metadata for the whole presentation.
+The *frontmatter* allows you to define metadata for the whole presentation.
 For every CLI option, there is a corresponding frontmatter option.

-It must start the input file with a ``---``, and the frontmatter ends with the next ``---``.
-Inside, the metadata is given using a key-value syntax, with ``:`` used for the separation.
-Not quotes are needed, but no newline are accepted in the values.
-I'll switch to yaml at some point…
+Within the input file, the frontmatter starts with a ``---``, and ends with the next ``---``.
+Within this region, metadata is set using a key-value syntax, with ``:`` used as a separator.
+No quotes are needed, but no newlines are accepted within the values.
+It's likely that Slipshow will switch to using yaml for the frontmatter at some point…

 .. code-block:: markdown